PxTools/pxtools.github.io/docs/PxWeb2/project/overview.md

-# Project overview
+# Overview
 ## Background
-The user interface in PxWeb can no longer be further developed effectively due to technological limitations, while the users needs and expectations are constantly changing.
-Statistics Sweden and Statistics Norway will therefore together create a new user interface based on PxWebApi 2.0
+The user interface in PxWeb ccould no longer be further developed effectively due to technological limitations, while the users needs and expectations are constantly changing.
+Statistics Sweden and Statistics Norway therefore together created a new user interface based on PxWebApi 2

-## New user interface for PxWeb
-- PxWebApi 2.0 Beta was released i March
-- The API gives us the opportunity to make a new user interface for PxWeb on a new technical platform
-- The project is a cooperation between Statistics Sweden and Statistics Norway

 ## Two project goals
 - The project will work on a new userfriendly interface based on PxWebApi 2.0 during 2024 - 2025 with the launch of the first test-version in mid-2024